jakobhuerner/jakobhuerner.github.io/_posts/2021-12-31-last_day_2021_leckermoor.md

 layout: post
 title: Last day of 2021
 categories: [Photos]
-excerpt: At Leckermoor in Göstling an der Ybbs
+excerpt: Evening walk at Leckermoor
 ---

 We caught the last rays of sunshine of the year 2021 at the Leckermoor in Göstling an der Ybbs.